fly-apps/elixir_opentel_and_grafana/README.md

 ```

 The `if-block` in the beginning checks for the presence of the `ECTO_IPV6` environment variable prior to setting an
 `:httpc` option.
-The reason for this being that when your applications are deployed to Fly.io, they are interconnected
+The reason for this being that when applications are deployed to Fly.io, they are interconnected
-by a mesh of [Wireguard tunnels that are using IPv6](https://fly.io/docs/reference/private-networking/), and by default
+by a mesh of [IPv6 Wireguard tunnels](https://fly.io/docs/reference/private-networking/), and by default
 the Erlang HTTP client `:httpc` is configured to use IPv4.
 In order for our OTel exporter to publish our traces to Tempo
-it will need the `:inet6fb4` option set so that it first attempts to connect to the remote host via IPv6, while falling
+it needs the `:inet6fb4` option set so that it first attempts to connect to the remote host via IPv6, while falling
-back to IPv4 if that fails.
+back to IPv4 if needed.
 We lean on the `ECTO_IPV6` environment variable since Ecto is also configured to apply this
 `socket_options` if the environment variable is present (look at the `config/runtime.exs` if you are interested in
 seeing how this is set up).